This is cool.

 And the other direction...

-The swastika/shofar arrangement was interesting (and quite offensive to my mother), but it wasn't giving me the bang for the buck i was looking for.
+___________________________________The swastika/shofar arrangement was interesting (and quite offensive to my mother), but it wasn't giving me the bang for the buck i was looking for.
 I could get similar results by mapping a material.

 I really want to play with these patterns in 3D and see what happens, so I took a look at a woven arrangement.